AshAvalanche/ash-docs/docs/console/index.md

 ## Overview

-The Ash Console is the one-stop shop for **Appchain development and operation** on Avalanche.
-It allows you to manage your validators, create Subnets and monitor your network **on your own infrastructure** (AWS, GCP and Azure are supported during the public **beta**).
+The Ash Console is the one-stop shop for **L1 development and operation** on Avalanche.
+It allows you to manage your validators, create Subnets, and monitor your network **on your own infrastructure** (AWS, GCP, and Azure are supported during the public **beta**).

 :::info
 Most of the components powering the Ash Console are [**open-source**](https://github.com/AshAvalanche/).